Sravya4u/CardStore/README.md

   - Uses the `groupedCards` function from the `CardViewModel` to categorize cards.
   - Displays each group with a header representing the card type.

-## Error Handling
-The project includes comprehensive error handling for network, URL, and decoding errors.
-These errors are propagated to the `CardViewModel`, which updates the UI with appropriate error messages.

-## Testing
-The project includes unit tests for:
-- Validating the success and failure scenarios of the `fetchCards` function.
-- Handling of various error conditions in both the `CardViewModel` and `NetworkManager`.

 ## Getting Started